Dadido3/noita-mapcap/README.md

 You can also change how much the tiles overlap by adjusting the `CAPTURE_GRID_SIZE` in `.../Noita/mods/noita-mapcap/files/capture.lua`.
 If you increase the grid size, you can capture more area per time.
 But on the other hand the stitcher may not be able to remove artifacts if the tiles don't overlap enough.

 The rectangles for the different capture modes are defined in `.../Noita/mods/noita-mapcap/files/capture.lua`.

+As the resulting stitched image is really big, you can read [this comment](https://github.com/Dadido3/noita-mapcap/issues/7#issuecomment-723591552) that addresses how you can view, convert or even self-host your images.

 ## License